Bank of Scotland: Establishment

-The Governor and Company of the Bank of Scotland was established by an Act of the Parliament of Scotland on 17 July 1695, the Act for erecting a Bank in Scotland, opening for business in February 1696.
+During the 1690s, public finances and economic prospects of the country were largely uncertain, with credit proving difficult to gain and cash being in relative short supply.
+A group of merchants saw the establishment of a public bank as the solution to the financial issues facing the country at the time, with The Governor and Company of the Bank of Scotland being established by an act of the Parliament of Scotland on 17 July 1695, the Act for erecting a Bank in Scotland, opening for business in February 1696.
 Although established soon after the Bank of England (1694), the Bank of Scotland was a very different institution.
 Whereas the Bank of England was established specifically to finance defence spending by the English government, the Bank of Scotland was established by the Scottish government to support Scottish business, and was prohibited from lending to the government without parliamentary approval.

-The founding Act granted the bank a monopoly on public banking in Scotland for 21 years, permitted the bank's directors to raise a nominal capital of £1,200,000 pound Scots (£100,000 pound sterling), gave the proprietors (shareholders) limited liability, and in the final clause (repealed only in 1920) made all foreign-born proprietors naturalised Scotsmen "to all Intents and Purposes whatsoever".
-John Holland, an Englishman, was one of the bank's founders.
-Its first chief accountant was George Watson.
+The founding act granted the bank a monopoly on public banking in Scotland for 21 years, permitted the bank's directors to raise a nominal capital of £1,200,000 pound Scots (£100,000 pound sterling), gave the proprietors (shareholders) limited liability, and in the final clause (repealed only in 1920) made all foreign-born proprietors naturalised Scotsmen "to all Intents and Purposes whatsoever".
+John Holland was one of the bank's founders, and its first chief accountant was George Watson.
+Following the establishment of the Bank of Scotland, and the raising of capital funds, the bank was able to provide loans in order to stabilise Scottish businesses and the Scottish economy.

+During its early days of operation, the Bank of Scotland acted as a means of public financial support during tough economic situations.
+The condition of harvest conditions leading to poor harvests and crops led to food shortages in Scotland during the 1700s, with the Bank of Scotland providing interest-free loans to help purchase meal and grain as a result of the lack of food due to harvest conditions.
+The bank was the first bank in Europe to produce banknotes.
+Until the development of banknotes, coinage was the only means of cash, but it was largely scarce and unreliable.
+The bank developed the idea of paper money, each with a set number of values.
+Banknotes were initially issued for £5, £10, £20, £50 and £100, all of which were issued from March 1696, with a £1 note being introduced into circulation later.
+The Bank of Scotland still produces its own banknotes, making the bank the longest continuous banknote issuer in the world.